Linux - Create and Manage Soft Links

-In this blog, we will look into how to create and manage soft links in Linux.
+This blog will look into how to create and manage soft links in Linux.
+To learn about hard links, read this blog: Linux - Create and Manage Hard Links

-Know how when you install a program on Windows, you might get a shortcut on your desktop?
-You double click on that shortcut and that application gets launched.
-The application is obviously not installed on your desktop.
+When you install a program on Windows, you might get a shortcut on your desktop.
+If you double-click on that shortcut, that application launches although the install is not on your desktop.
 It may have its files stored in C:\Program Files\MyCoolApp directory.
-And when you double click the shortcut this only points to an executable file at C:\Program Files\MyCoolApp\application.exe.
-So the double click on that shortcut basically redirects you to the file C:\Program Files\MyCoolApp\application.exe, which gets executed.
+And when you double-click the shortcut, this only points to an executable file at C:\Program Files\MyCoolApp\application.exe.

+Simply put, double-clicking on that shortcut redirects you to the file C:\Program Files\MyCoolApp\application.exe, which executes.
 Soft links in Linux are very similar.
 A hard link pointed to an inode.
 But a soft link is nothing more than a file that points to a path instead.
-It’s almost like a text file, with a path to a file or directory inside.
+It’s almost like a text file containing a path to a file or directory.

 ln -s path_to_target path_to_link_file